Bachelor of Science in Civil Engineering

 All courses for the major must be completed with a letter grade.

 The requirements below are deemed “met in the major” upon completion of the courses listed (even though the courses and their prerequisites are not approved for GE).
 This is true whether or not the student completes the major.

-- Area A3 (Critical Thinking) is satisfied upon completion of ENGR 205 and one of ENGR 201 or ENGR 213.
+- Area A3 (Critical Thinking) is satisfied upon completion of ENGR 205 and either ENGR 201 or ENGR 213.

-- Upper Division General Education, Physical and Life Sciences (UD-B) is satisfied upon completion of ENGR 300 and one of ENGR 301 or ENGR 302.
+- Upper-Division General Education, Physical and Life Sciences (UD-B) is satisfied upon completion of ENGR 300 and either ENGR 301 or ENGR 302.

 |ENGR 101||Engineering Graphics||1|

 |ENGR 205||Electric Circuits||3|